Read This First

 Prompt 1: What is the ontological status of the social contract and, given that status, what grounds it?
 Does it entail any actual obligation or is our commitment to the social contract wholly voluntary?

-The central claim is this: The concept of the social contract is a theoretical construct in political philosophy that serves as a framework to explain the origin and legitimacy of government and societal norms.
+In plain terms: The concept of the social contract is a theoretical construct in political philosophy that serves as a framework to explain the origin and legitimacy of government and societal norms.

-The added editorial insight is that a definition becomes philosophical when it disciplines use.
+A definition becomes philosophical when it disciplines use.
 It should tell the reader what would count as a misuse of The Social Contract, not merely what the term roughly means.

 From the perspective that accepts the social contract as a foundation for moral and political duties, individuals are bound by it because it is the basis for the legitimacy of laws and societal norms.
 Under this view, by participating in society and benefiting from social arrangements (like security, infrastructure, and social services), individuals implicitly agree to adhere to the rules and obligations that come with them.